fastnear/explorer-api/README.md

 **POST** `/v0/block`

-Returns the list of transactions associated with a block at the given block height.
+Returns the list of transactions associated with a block at the given block ID.

 The associated transactions are transactions that originated in the block or had a receipt in the block.

 #### Input

-- `block_height`: The block height of the block to query.
+- `block_id`: Either the block height (if an integer is given) or the block hash (if a string is given) of the block to query.

 #### Output